tud-hri/joan/docs/setup-carla-windows.md

 ![alt text](imgs/commandPrompt.png "x64 Command prompt")

 ### Unreal Engine 4.24

 Go to __[Unreal Engine](https://www.unrealengine.com/download)__ and download the Epic Games Launcher.
 You will have to create an Epic Games account.
 In the Epic Games launcher go to 'unreal engine' in the left menu bar and then to 'library' and you should see something like this:
 ![alt text](imgs/epicGamesMenu.png "Epic Games Menu") Download Unreal Engine 4.24.x and use the default install settings.
 Make sure to run it in order to check that everything was properly installed.

+!!!
+Note
+    If you get an error while installing the Unreal engine stating you do not have permission to install to ... (error code like DP-06), exit the Epic Games installer.
+Also make sure to complete quit the program (check in the system tray; is the Epic Game icon still there?
+Right-click &rarr; Exit).
+Then, run the Epic Game installer as administrator (right-click on Epic Game installer &rarr; Run as administrator).
+This should enable you to start the install.

 ### Python3 x64

  Install python 3 and __make sure you get the x64 version__ else it will not work, there is even some speculation that if you have a x32 version installed it can cause conflicts so its best to only have x64.
 At the time of writing this guide the working version of python is __[Python 3.8.2](https://www.python.org/downloads/release/python-382/)__

 To check if we can run Python from the command line.
 And if the python command links to the correct version of Python, it might not if you have multiple versions of Python installed.
 Open a command line window and type: